Don’t miss out on these amazing road trips!

 Unlike any other drive in the country, this route takes you on bridges right over the ocean.
-It gives you the sensation of floating over the water, and if you love all things water, there is plenty to explore in the Florida Keys ain’t a bad destination either.
+It gives you the sensation of floating over the water.
+Plus, the Florida Keys ain’t a bad destination either.

 4. Million Dollar Highway (San Juan Skyway Scenic Byway)

 Twist and turn through the winding roads between two historic gold-mining towns.
 Take in the amazing views and don’t forget to take deep breaths as you’ll be over two miles above sea level.

 See the amazing Columbia Gorge on a highway built purely for scenery.
 This drive gives you views of waterfalls and mountains, and there are plenty of pull-offs.
 Here are 21 best hikes in the Columbia River Gorge from short and easy day hikes to multi-day backpacking trips.

 6. Skyline Drive